Radovljica Swing Festival

 About the festival

 Shake the Change is back for its fourth edition—this time with a twist!
 This edition marks the beginning of a bold new chapter as we take time to reimagine and reshape the festival’s concept.
 One of the key elements of this new vision is the unification of Slovenian artists.
 While the metamorphosis unfolds, we are keeping the spirit alive with a special, smaller edition of the festival from 20th to 22nd June 2025.
-With that we are also thrilled to welcome Gibarija and Bottoms Up to the Shake the Change team!
+With that, we are thrilled to celebrate Gibarija, who has been part of the festival from the very beginning, and to welcome Bottoms Up to the Shake the Change team this year!
 This unique edition will celebrate the festival’s essence while giving you a taste of what’s to come.

 Teachers